-Column number Tag or value Details

-1 ADD The first column for all tags is the command ADD.
+Column number Tag or value Details 1 ADD The first column for all tags is the command ADD.
 2 PX-DEVICE Enter the tag as shown.
 Tags are not case sensitive.

-3 PX device's IP Address Required field.
+3 PX device's IP address or hostname Required field.
 4 Username Required field.
 5 Password Required field.

-6 Configure All Outlets TRUE OF FALSE